-- 27. The syllabus will dictate how many absences/tardies that are allowed per semester. - 28.
+- 29. The syllabus will dictate how many absences/tardies that are allowed per semester. - 30.
 For reasons of patient safety, radiography students at all levels of competency are NOT PERMITTED to perform radiographic procedures with the portable units, and/or in surgery (outside of view of a qualified radiographer).
 Portable radiography, repeat images and surgery will be performed with the direct supervision of a staff radiographer or Clinical Preceptor.
-Violation of this will result in a written warning with a full letter grade drop from the final clinical grade, probation, and could result in dismissal from the program. - 29.
-The last week of each term is designated for conferences and grade computation.
+Violation of this will result in a written warning with a full letter grade drop from the final clinical grade, probation, and could result in dismissal from the program. - 31.
+The last one to two weeks of each term is designated for Clinical Preceptor conferences and grade computation.
 Therefore, students will not be permitted to perform any competency examinations during this time.
-The designated last day for the completion of competencies required for all terms will be published in the clinical integration calendar, which is provided to all students at the onset of each clinical term. - 30.
-Clinical Skills Remediation: Students are provided with midterm and end of term clinical evaluation by the Clinical Preceptor and/or the Program faculty.
-These evaluations are part of the student's final clinical grade and any deficiencies in the student's skills and/or professionalism will be identified, and an action plan will be discussed with the Program faculty and then implemented.

-- 31. Students will be required to complete half of the total number of competencies required each term by the Midterm Evaluation (excluding Spring term of the second year). - 32.
-If a student requests a change from the original rotational track assigned at the onset of the clinical experience due to inability or unwillingness to interact with fellow students, clinical faculty, or hospital staff in a professional manner, or due to location, there must be an opening at another clinical facility, the student will receive a written warning, and the student will receive an automatic clinical grade deduction of one (1) full letter grade for that clinical course. - 33.
+The designated last day for the completion of competencies required for all terms will be published in the clinical syllabus, which is provided to all students at the onset of each clinical term. - 32.
+Clinical Skills/Behavior Remediation: Students are provided with a weekly evaluation from the department technologist(s) as well as an end of term clinical evaluation by the Clinical Preceptor and/or the Program faculty.
+These evaluations are part of the student's final clinical grade and any deficiencies in the student's skills and/or professionalism will be identified, and an action plan will be discussed with the Program faculty and then implemented. - 33.
+Students will be required to complete a specified number of competencies each term (excluding the summer term of the second year).
+The required number of comps will be listed in the syllabus of the respective semester. - 34.
+If a student requests a change from the original rotational track assigned at the onset of the clinical experience due to inability or unwillingness to interact with fellow students, clinical faculty, or hospital staff in a professional manner, or due to location, there must be an opening at another clinical facility and changing facilities must not cause an imbalance to the clinical rotations of the cohort.
+IF, in the rare event the change is granted, the student will receive a written warning, and the student will receive an automatic clinical grade deduction of one (1) full letter grade for that clinical course. - 35.
 If the clinical educational setting requests that the student leave the facility for any reason, the student shall be placed on immediate clinical probation for the remainder of that term with conditions of the probation to be established after consultation with the staff member(s) involved and the Program faculty.
 The student will also receive an automatic clinical grade deduction of one (1) full letter grade for that clinical course.
 An educational plan will be initiated for student performance and if the level of performance necessary is not achieved during the probationary period, the student may receive a failing grade for the clinical course and ultimately be dismissed from the Radiography Program.
-If more than one clinical setting dismisses a student from their clinical site, the student will immediately be dismissed from the Program. - 34.
-Any student exhibiting disrespect toward the patient, staff, or faculty will be placed on clinical probation and will receive a drop of one letter grade.
+If more than one clinical setting dismisses a student from their clinical site, the student may be immediately dismissed from the Program.

+36. Any student exhibiting disrespect toward the patient, staff, or faculty will be placed on clinical probation and will receive a drop of one letter grade.